kanaverse/kanaval/docs/details/cell_labelling/latest.md

 - `per_reference`: a group containing the label assignments for each cluster in each reference.
   Each child is named after its corresponding reference as listed in `parameters`, though not all references listed in `parameters` need to be present here.
-  Each child is a 1-dimensional string dataset of length equal to the number of clusters, where each entry contains the assigned label for the corresponding cluster.
+  Each child is a 1-dimensional string dataset of length equal to `num_clusters`, where each entry contains the assigned label for the corresponding cluster.
-  (The number of clusters is defined by `num_clusters` in `cell_labelling::validate()`.)

 For multiple references of the relevant species, `results` will also contain:

-- `integrated`: a string dataset of length equal to the number of clusters.
+- `integrated`: a string dataset of length equal to `num_clusters`.
   This specifies the reference with the top-scoring label for each cluster, after integrating the results of all per-reference classifications.

 ## Changelog